chemistorge/tbl-ftag/performance.md

 experiments of 1 block per second with no repeats, that's 10 times increase in transfer speed, with a 4 times increase in resilience.

+## Final installment: viper compilation in a platform-independent way

+THIS WILL BE THE SUBJECT OF THE FINAL INSTALLMENT.

 # Future Work